indygreg/python-build-standalone/README.rst

 readline, which are both licensed under GPL Version 3.

-**It is important to understand the licensing requirements when integrating the output of this project into derived works.**
+**It is important to understand the licensing requirements when integrating the output of this project into derived works.** To help with this, the JSON document describing the Python distribution contains licensing metadata and the archive contains copies of license texts.

 Reconsuming Build Artifacts
 ===========================